Yvvonne2/Final-Digital-Portfolio-PRP372S/README.md

 ![Workplace Etiquette](Workplace%20Etiquette.PNG)

 **Reflection (STAR Technique):**
-**Situation:** During my internship, I practiced proper workplace behavior and ethics.
-**Task:** To maintain professionalism, teamwork, and respect in all my duties.
-**Action:** I followed company policies, met deadlines, and communicated effectively with colleagues.
-**Result:** I earned positive feedback from my supervisor and developed a strong professional attitude.
+**Situation:** This module focused on appropriate workplace behavior, ethics, and professionalism expected in a business environment.
+**Task:** My goal was to develop the right attitude, respect, and professionalism when working with others.
+**Action:** I learned about teamwork, punctuality, professional appearance, and effective communication with colleagues and supervisors.
+**Result:** I earned 100%, and I now fully understand how professionalism, respect, and good conduct create a positive and productive workplace.

 ---

 ### 🏁 Conclusion
-This portfolio represents my growth throughout the **work readiness training** journey.
+This digital portfolio represents my journey of growth as I developed the essential professional and interpersonal skills required for the modern workplace.
+Through these activities, I improved my **communication**, **interview performance**, **networking**, and **workplace behavior**.

-I have developed communication, teamwork, professionalism, and networking skills that will help me succeed in my future career in Information Technology.
+I am now more confident, professional, and ready to apply these skills in my career in Information and Communication Technology.

 ---